 In the past, the Executive Board and Supervisory Board intentionally chose not to follow these recommendations.
-However, the stipulations relating to the composition of the Supervisory Board and the requirements profile for members of the Supervisory Board at MLP SE have been amended in 2022.
-This amendment was undertaken particularly in light of the upcoming election of new Supervisory Board members at the Annual General Meeting in 2023.
+However, the stipulations relating to the composition of the Supervisory Board and the requirements profile for members of the Supervisory Board at MLP SE were amended in 2022.
+This was done in particular against the background of the election of new Supervisory Board members at the Annual General Meeting in 2023.

-MLP therefore declares that it is currently deviating from above recommendations (C.1 sentence 6, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2022), as the Supervisory Board had not approved any fixed targets for the number of independent members of the Supervisory Board in the past, had not issued a definition of the term 'independence' in the GCGC 2022, had not specified any appropriate number of independent members of the Supervisory Board in the sense of the GCGC 2022 and had also not provided their names, but instead elected to fill vacant positions on the basis of the respective qualifications.
-However, MLP intends to follow the above recommendations after the election of new Supervisory Board members by the Annual General Meeting in 2023.
+MLP therefore declares that it was still deviating from above recommendations (C.1 sentence 6, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2022) until the time of the Annual General Meeting, as the Supervisory Board had not approved any fixed targets for the number of independent members of the Supervisory Board in the past, had not agreed with the definition of the term 'independence' in the GCGC 2022, had not specified any appropriate number of independent members of the Supervisory Board in the sense of the GCGC 2022 and had also not provided their names, but instead elected to fill vacant positions on the basis of the respective qualifications.
+MLP complies with the above recommendations with the election of new Supervisory Board members by the Annual General Meeting on June 29, 2023 and will continue to do so in the future.